Sant43/RestFileSearch/ReadMe.txt

 Rest Service developed will search for the given input in all the files except PDF & EXCEL under the Configured directory and its sub folders.

+Java Version used :  1.8.0_162

+Maven version used : Apache Maven 3.2.1

 LOMBOK is used for logging the debug and error statements.
 LOMBOK provides slf4j implementation inbuilt.

 Start the embedded Tomcat by right clicking on the project -> Run As -> Spring Boot App option.